sharanlokesh-stack/Creative-showcase/README.md

 # Creative-showcase
-To show case my photography skills and creative ideas
+To showcase my photography skills and creative ideas The story and intimacy of every photo